ssp21/ssp21-spec/ssp21.md

 ##### Trust Mode

-The *Trust Mode* enumeration specifies how the initiator and responder derive session keys.
+The *Trust Mode* enumeration specifies the procedure both parties use to derive session keys.
 Each mode interprets certain fields in the handshake messages in different ways.
+It is called the *Trust Mode* because at a high level it describes what information the two parties use to trust each-other.

 ```
 enum Trust Mode {